WAM Song of the Year: 2003

-In 2003 there were 1,247 entries and 75 shortlisted nominees in the 15 genre categories.
-Winners each received $1,000 (Children & Youth winners received $500) and a days recording time at a top Perth studio.
+In 2003, there were 1,247 entries and 75 shortlisted nominees in the 15 genre categories.
+Winners each received $1,000 (Children & Youth winners received $500) and a days recording time in a notable Perth studio.
 The Grand Prize winner received the opportunity to have a promotional single recorded, pressed and released among other select opportunities.

 The individual category award winners were: